Chart Color Schemes

 Gulf faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.3%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 6.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.2%).
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 6.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.2%).
 Trade and technical skills are prominent, with 30.9% of residents aged 15+ holding vocational credentials - advanced diplomas (3.5%) and certificates (27.4%).

 Frequently Asked Questions - Education